-The problem with unregulated products is that the supplier/producer can write whatever he wants, with no oversight of production, no standards of good practices and even no CBD in the CBD products, as the Mislabeling problem proved.
+The problem with unregulated products is that the supplier/producer can write whatever he wants, with no oversight of production, no standards for good practices and even no CBD in the CBD products, as the mislabeling problem proved.

 Registration in the NOVEL FOOD CATALOG